 - Voice Quality.
 There is a wide range of internet connections available today, varying in bandwidth, reliability, and price.
 Refer to our Internet Connection Comparison Chart to compare some of the most popular connections and see which are suitable for VoIP.
 And although it is important to ensure that your WAN connection has the bandwidth it will need to transport your voice and data traffic, VoIP calls actually use a surprisingly small amount of bandwidth.
 Be sure to check out our article, ‘What’s In Your (Internet) Pipe?’ for more insights before you spend money increasing your bandwidth.
 You may find that you are already paying for much more bandwidth than you could ever use!

 Voice over IP represents the cornerstone of Unified Communications and the future of internet and telecommunications, however there are important considerations to be made before implementing it.
-The ideal VoIP configuration to experience all of the benefits and limit risk is automatic failover between two WAN connections from different carriers.
+The ideal VoIP configuration to experience all of the benefits and limit risk is automatic failover between two connections from different carriers.
 Not all VoIP carriers will be able to provide a hybrid implementation like this, but now you have the knowledge needed to ask the right questions before you make a decision.

 For more information on VoIP and how it can help your business lower its communications costs while increasing productivity, please contact a Communications Technologist at POPP, at 763-797-7900.
 Thank you!